-Hyundai Kona Electric review
+Hyundai Kona Electric Review and Prices

 The Hyundai Kona Electric has a good range, a raised driving position and lots of equipment, but there are more spacious EV alternatives.